mdx-workshop/mdx-submissions21/paper.md

 # Abstract

-In recent years, neural network based methods have been able to convert music representations into a single vector, but they are inadequate for humans to analyze or manipulate.
+In recent years, neural network based methods were proposed that can generate vector representations from music, but they are not human readable and hardly analyzable or editable by a human.
 To address this issue, we propose a novel method to learn source-aware latent representations of music through Vector-Quantized Variational Auto-Encoder(VQ-VAE).
 We train our VQ-VAE to encode an input mixture into a tensor of integers in a discrete latent space, and design them to have a decomposed structure which allows humans to manipulate the latent vector in a source-aware manner.
 We claim that it can be adopted for various applications.